-- 10.1 The Senior Manager (Internal Audit, Risk and Fraud) will develop and maintain a Quality Assurance and Improvement Programme that covers all aspects of the Internal Audit activity.
+- 10.1 The Senior Manager (Audit, Fraud, Safety and Insurance) will develop and maintain a Quality Assurance and Improvement Programme that covers all aspects of the Internal Audit activity.
 This will include both internal and external assessments. - 10.2 The internal assessments will include: - Ongoing monitoring of the performance of Internal Audit through the use of a suite of performance indicators, staff supervision and team meetings; - Periodic self-assessment of the Internal Audit function against the requirements of the Public Sector Internal Audit Standards (PSIAS). - 10.3 External assessments will be conducted at least once every 5 years by a qualified, independent assessor from outside the organisation. - 10.4 The external assessment may be a full external assessment or a self-assessment with independent validation.
-The format will be agreed in advance of each external assessment by the Section 95 Officer (the Executive Director (Finance and Corporate Support)) and the Audit and Scrutiny Committee. - 10.5 The findings of each internal and external assessment will be reported to the Audit and Scrutiny Committee along with a plan for any improvement action that may be required.
+The format will be agreed in advance of each external assessment by the Section 95 Officer and the Audit and Scrutiny Committee. - 10.5 The findings of each internal and external assessment will be reported to the Audit and Scrutiny Committee along with a plan for any improvement action that may be required.